-Eva Gomez hails from the magic city of Miami, FL and has been living in Boston for over 4 years.
-She attended the College of Natural Health and graduated with a mixed skillset that includes therapies such as Reflexology, Shiatsu, Acupressure, Russian Massage, as well as Structural Bodywork, Sports, Trigger Point Therapy and Orthopedic Massage.
-Her philosophy in regards to Bodywork is the same she holds for everything else in life: Love what you do, and what you do will align everything into place.
+Evan Gomez hails from the magic city of Miami, FL and has been living in Boston for over 4 years.
+They attended the College of Natural Health and graduated with a mixed skillset that includes therapies such as Reflexology, Shiatsu, Acupressure, Russian Massage, as well as Structural Bodywork, Sports, Trigger Point Therapy and Orthopedic Massage.
+Their philosophy in regards to Bodywork is the same they hold for everything else in life: Love what you do, and what you do will align everything into place.

-Physiologically, she approaches the body with mindfulness, placing attention to where it matters and customizing each session to what the client not only needs in the moment, but how the experience can positively affect the way the person interacts with everyday life.
-Her sessions can include an interesting combination of Eastern and Western techniques that will provide the client with a massage that can provide relief, relaxation and a grounded sense of well being.
-In her free time, she enjoys filmmaking, editing, reading, and playing video games.
+Physiologically, they approach the body with mindfulness, placing attention to where it matters and customizing each session to what the client not only needs in the moment, but how the experience can positively affect the way the person interacts with everyday life.
+Their sessions can include an interesting combination of Eastern and Western techniques that will provide the client with a massage that can provide relief, relaxation and a grounded sense of well being.
+In her free time, they enjoys filmmaking, editing, reading, and playing video games.

 Certified in Therapeutic Cupping and Reiki (Level 2) Luz has been a licensed massage therapist since 2014.
 Initially trained in Swedish, Sports Massage, Reflexology, Deep Tissue, Trigger Point, and Myofascial Therapy she is very skilled at working out those areas of tension common to everyone.